View Gabriel Gnall's Obituary on RepublicanHerald.com and share memories

 |

 Gabriel Gnall, 66, of Mahanoy City, passed away Tuesday, Feb.
-4, peacefully, at his residence.
+4, peacefully, at his residence after a long courageous battle with cancer.

+Gabriel was born March 14, 1953, in Mahanoy City, a son of the late Olga (Kasyan) and Peter Gnall.

+He was a member of St. Mary Byzantine Catholic Church, Mahanoy City.

+Gabriel is survived by three sons, Gabriel Jr. and wife, Janine, of Frackville, Joshua and wife, Carlee, of Lavelle, Nicholas, of Mahanoy City; two sisters, Salome Levkulich, of North Carolina, Monica Lapinsky, of Danville; five brothers, Theodore, of Wisconsin, Myron, of New York, Jerome, of New Jersey, Nestor, of Mahanoy City, Andrew, of California; nieces and nephews.

-Office of Christian Burial and Divine Liturgy will be held at 11 a.m.
+Office of Christian Burial and Divine Liturgy will be at 11 a.m.
 Monday, Feb.
 10, at St. Mary Byzantine Catholic Church, Mahanoy City, with the Rev. James Carroll officiating.
-Friends may call from 9 to 11 a.m.
+Friends may attend a visitation from 9 to 11 a.m.
 Monday at the church.
-Interment will be in St. Mary's Byzantine Cemetery, Mahanoy City.
+Interment will be in St. Mary Byzantine Cemetery, Mahanoy City.
+Family prefers donations be made to , and can be made at the church.
 Louis D. Truskowsky Funeral Home & Crematory Inc., Mahanoy City, is in charge of arrangements.
-Visit www.truskowskyfuneralhome.com to sign the guest book, send sympathy cards or view video tribute.
+Visit www.truskowskyfuneralhome.com to sign the guest book and send sympathy cards.

 Sign the guest book at